-If you have a dental emergency and live in Yonkers or in the nearby areas of Scarsdale, White Plains, New Rochelle, Eastchester, Greenburgh, Mt.
-Vernon or Bronxville, and you’re in need of a nearest emergency dentist that can provide services on Saturday and Sunday, please consider an expert urgent care dental team of Park Avenue Smiles.
+If you have a dental emergency and live in Yonkers or the nearby areas of Scarsdale, White Plains, New Rochelle, Eastchester, Greenburgh, Mt.
+Vernon, or Bronxville, and you need the nearest emergency dentist open on Saturday and Sunday call Park Avenue Smiles.
 Our office is located in the heart of Yonkers on Park Ave and easily accessible from the Saw Mill River Rd.

-A toothache can be caused by untreated tooth decay or where a cavity has become exposed because a filling has crumbled or is leaking or missing entirely.
+A toothache can be caused by untreated tooth decay or a crumbled filling that is leaking or missing entirely.
 This lets in disease-causing bacteria that will infect the tooth.
 It’s important to see a dentist for toothache as soon as you can.
-Our urgent care dentists will diagnose the problem and can provide immediate care to relieve the pain.
+Our urgent care dentists will diagnose the problem and provide immediate care to relieve the pain.

-A dental abscess requires urgent emergency dental care, and usually, the affected tooth is extremely painful.
-The gum around the tooth will normally look red and swollen, and there may be a pimple filled with pus on the gum nearest the tooth.
+A dental abscess requires urgent emergency care because the affected tooth is extremely painful.
+The gum around the tooth will normally look red and swollen.
+There may be a pimple filled with pus on the gum nearest the tooth.
 Severe dental abscesses can cause facial swelling, fever, and a general feeling of malaise.

 If you experience these symptoms, call our urgent care dental team immediately or go to your nearest ER.